TheGogy/sudoku-solver/README.md

 ### <a name="changes_input_var"></a>The sudoku will update the values of the input variable instead of returning a copy
 In my testing, I found that it was significantly faster for the sudoku to simply apply the solutions to the initial_state array by changing its values, as it does not need to create a second NumPy array to store the answers in.

-This has the drawback of updating the values of the input sudoku, so the initial state is now solved.
+This has the drawback of updating the values of the input sudoku, so the initial state variable will be solved.

 I found that the benefits of this - i.e. the increase in speed - outweighed the drawbacks and so I chose to implement this.